-- If a family member or a friend wants to stay for a night or two, they are generally welcome to stay provided you have made arrangements in advance with Accommodation. - You must discuss arrangements with the accommodation management team who will advise of the terms/conditions for quest accommodation and will usually approve the arrangement. - to Sundays), and there must be a break of at least two nights between visits.
+- If a family member or a friend wants to stay for a night or two, they are generally welcome to stay provided you have made arrangements in advance with Accommodation. - You must discuss arrangements with the accommodation management team who will advise of the terms/conditions for guest accommodation and will usually approve the arrangement. - Residents are limited to one overnight guest for no longer than two nights in any one calendar week (Mondays to Sundays), and there must be a break of at least two nights between visits.
 It is likely that visits exceeding 2 nights will be denied. - The overnight guest is over 18 years of age. - Overnight guests must be signed into the guest register. - Twin-share rooms pose particular difficulties in accommodating overnight guests and thus where a room is twin-share it may not be possible to allow overnight guests. - You may not have any overnight visitor during study weeks and exam periods.